Here you will find information on passenger control, fines, procedures for fine imposing, how and where to pay them, and how to avoid them.

 For a Passenger who does not have a valid ticket, the Controller draws up an administrative offence (lt.
 AN) protocol, which imposes a fine.

-- Controllers wear special uniforms and carry electronic ticket scanners;
+- Passenger inspectors wear special uniforms and carry electronic ticket scanners;

-- Has a Controller’s Certificate and an Identification Card (lt.
-ID).
+- Has an Inspector’s Certificate and an Identification Card (ID).

 - Passenger control is entitled to:

-- Check documents conferring the right to transport benefit;
+- Check documents proving the the right to a transport benefit;

 - To confiscate amended or false documents (certificates);